pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-word.md

 ### Cleaning up

-If you are converting content from another project&mdash;an MkDocs site, for example&mdash;you're likely to have included formatting such as Python extensions that Pandoc doesn't handle.
-You'll need to edit the ePub and clean up these items.
-For example:
+If you are converting content from another project&mdash;an MkDocs site, for example&mdash;the Markdown files might include formatting such as Python extensions that Pandoc doesn't handle.
+You'll need to edit the Word document and clean up items like these:

 - Admonitions
 - Content tabs